 The Site has, through its surrounding roads, a good level of separation to adjoining rural and residential activities and these, acting as buffers, will ensure there are no reverse sensitivity effects.

-The Site can be connected to Council services infrastructure, and the ODP will control connections to the existing road network.
-The Site is well connected for all modes to Oxford town amenities and facilities.
+The site can be connected to Council services infrastructure, and the RWDA plan will control connections to the existing road network.
+The site is well connected for all modes to Rangiora town amenities and facilities.